 The winter garden setting was stunning.
-Potted palm trees and eight storeys high ceiling glass topped atrium and beautiful settings that transport you to an oasis of luxury.
+Potted palm trees and eight storeys high ceiling glass-topped atrium and beautiful settings that transport you to an oasis of luxury.

 We were greeted by the manager who escorted us to the table.
-As we sat in the opulent setting I was in awe of the grandeur and in love with the beautiful three tiered cake stand and with the clink of silverware around.
+As we sat in the opulent setting I was in awe of the grandeur and in love with the beautiful three-tiered cake stand and with the clink of silverware around.

 One of the staff handed us the menu while I choose Chocolate Afternoon Tea, Sam opted for Traditional afternoon tea.
 The staff were impeccably well mannered and even helped us to choose the best one from the menu.

-The menu had a selection of dozens types of teas from all over the world to taste.
+The menu had a selection of dozens of types of teas from all over the world to taste.
 Sam was quick enough to order and I was pretty confused on what to choose.

-The Tea had its own tantalising aroma and the best part was that your teacup never ran empty.
-The tea was accompanied with a marvellous selection of delectable sandwiches, organic egg mayonnaise, and mustard cress, smoked salmon, classic cucumber but our favorite was the corn-fed chicken with tarragon créme fraîche which was so delectable, that we could not resist ourselves to order one more …. wait .. okay two more each ;).
+The Tea had its own tantalizing aroma and the best part was that your teacup never ran empty.
+The tea was accompanied with a marvelous selection of delectable sandwiches, organic egg mayonnaise, and mustard cress, smoked salmon, classic cucumber but our favorite was the corn-fed chicken with tarragon créme fraîche which was so delectable, that we could not resist ourselves to order one more …. wait .. okay two more each ;).